eagle840/killercoda-labs/workInProgress/dotnet_asp/step3.md

 # Temp turn on authZ on the index page

-in program.cs, line 12, update to:
+in `program.cs`, line 12, update to:

 `builder.Services.AddRazorPages(options => options.Conventions.AuthorizePage("/Index"));`{{copy}}